Low-Rank Multi-Objective Linear Programming: Reduction of the Number of Objectives

-If the objective matrix does not have a full row rank, i.e., $k \coloneq \rk(P) < q$, the objectives are linear dependent.
+If the objective matrix does not have a full row rank, i.e., $k \coloneq \rk(P) < q$, the objectives are linearly dependent.
 This means that the set of objectives contains less information than initially assumed.
-Hence, one can ask whether the number of objectives can be reduced to~$k$ without losing information.
-In this section, we present an approach to achieve this aim for MOLP with a low-rank objective matrix.
+Hence, one might ask whether the number of objectives can be reduced to~$k$ without losing information, that is, without altering the solutions of the MOLP.
+One approach could be to remove $q - k$~objectives such that the remaining $k$~objectives are linearly independent.
+As discussed in \cref{sec:nonessential_objectives}, one can withdraw an objective generally if it is a conic (i.e., nonnegative) combination of the others. \Cref{ex:objective_removal}, however, shows that this is not true for non-conic combinations as it significantly changes the solution set.